 The buses from Argostoli leave from KTEL bus station at the harbour front.
 From Sami at the KTEL station at the harbour road.
 From Skala above the little pine forest, where the central Skala street starts.
 In Agia Efimia the bus stop is located on the main road in the middle of the village.

-As the timings change every week to ten days have a look at the timetables and routes: http://www.ktelkefalonias.gr/en
+As the timings change depending on the season have a look at the timetables and routes: http://www.ktelkefalonias.gr/en